Suprit-hub/subdomain_enum_alive-tool/README.md

 # subdomain_enum_alive-tool
-This script to automate the process of Subdomain enumeration .It will find associated subdomains and find alive hosts automatically.
-This script uses subfinder and httpx to enumerate things .
+This script is created to automate the process of Subdomain enumeration.
+It will find associated subdomains and find alive hosts automatically.
+This script uses subfinder and httpx to enumerate things.

 **Features**
 1) Latest and updated tools.